Homas/ioc2rpz/README.md

 - **GET** with base64url-encoded DNS message in `?dns=` query parameter
 - **POST** with `Content-Type: application/dns-message` body (max 4096 bytes; larger payloads receive HTTP 413)

 Responses use `Content-Type: application/dns-message`.
-DoH queries are subject to IP-based ACL enforcement using the `srv` record ACL.
+DoH carries the full DNS wire-format message and is processed through the same path as Do53/DoT, so it inherits the same TSIG authentication; zone transfers (AXFR/IXFR) remain TCP-only and are not served over DoH.

 ```bash
 # DoH GET request